 Response Team Members

-- Coordinator: Rick Winkel, deputy executive director, Prairie Research Institute
+- Chair: Rick Winkel, deputy executive director, Prairie Research Institute

 - Steve Brown, chief scientist, Illinois State Geological Survey